Summary

-If you want to optimize InDesign documents to create accessible electronic publications, whether as interactive PDF or e-book (ePUB) format, please follow these good practices.
+If you want to optimize InDesign documents to create accessible electronic publications, you should follow these good practices.
+This applies whether you are creating an interactive PDF or an e-book (ePUB) format.

-When exporting an electronic publication from InDesign, we will always get dirty code to be corrected later in Adobe Acrobat Pro (PDF/UA) or with Sigil (ePUB).
+When exporting an electronic publication from InDesign, we will always get dirty code.
+This code needs correction later in Adobe Acrobat Pro (PDF/UA) or with Sigil (ePUB).
 If we don’t check and clean up the source document, a large amount of extra code will be generated.
 Solving this can take hours of correction.

 Already, InDesign and virtually any application generates extra and unnecessary code when exporting.
 The key is to reduce this extra code, with the help of our human intervention.

-In this article we will share some steps to optimize InDesign documents, and solve topics that are basic and indispensable for exporting any type of publication.
-With these topics, we will be covering those that go beyond an electronic publication, since they are also used for printed versions.
+In this article, I will share some steps to optimize InDesign documents.
+I will also solve topics that are basic and indispensable for exporting any type of publication.
+With these topics, I will cover areas beyond electronic publications.
+These topics are also used for printed versions.

 Stages